 The side-to-side slots are where the rings may attach by clamping onto the sides of the rail.
 There is a bolt on the bottom side of the rings that allows for the rings to clamp onto the rail – this bolt sits within the slots and is thereby securely held from sliding forwards or backward.

 If you want a cross-slot system for your hunting rifle, consider Weaver mounts over Picatinny as they are usually lighter weight and less expensive.

 The Picatinny interface is a type of cross slot mount similar to the Weaver interface (discussed above) with specific dimensions to the width of the rail and also the cross-cut slots/grooves in the base.
 The Picatinny interface is standard for military-style applications.
 For example, flat-top AR-15-style rifles have a Picatinny rail on top.
 When it comes to precision rifles for long-range shooting, military-style rifles, or any application where repeatable durability is required, you’ll find Picatinny mounts.

 Because of their strength, know that picatinny rails and rings can be costly.
 There are cheaper options out there though but aren’t as reliable.

 Typically you’ll find that Picatinny accessories will fit on a Weaver rail but that doesn’t necessarily mean you should do that.
 Just because something can fit doesn’t mean that it’ll fit well.

 If you’re mounting a scope on a target or tactical rifle or you want to ensure the most strength and consistency in the mounting platform, choose the Picatinny interface.
 Like we said above, this is the best scope mount for tactical guns like AR-15.

-The integral interface is the newest and it removes the need for a base.
+The integral interface is another type of scope mount and it removes the need for a base.
 Instead of other scope rings being made with a particular mounting interface to match a rail and then the rail is designed to match the rifle, integral rings are made to mount directly to the rifle.